ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Remote Attestation

-The term "attestation" is not explicitly defined in {{!RFC9334}} but was later clarified in {{?RFC9683}}.
-It refers to the process of generating and evaluating remote attestation Evidence.
+The term "attestation", as defined in {{?RFC9683}}, refers to the process of generating and evaluating remote attestation Evidence. {{!RFC9334}} describes Evidence and the different communication patterns.

 * Workload Identity Token